January 12, 2026

 An advocate for innovation and collaboration in public service, Roger holds an MSc in Innovation Management in the Public Service and a Diploma in Community Development from the University of Galway.
 He has previously served on the boards of The Wheel and the Marketing Institute of Ireland (West Chapter).

-Onyum Charles Okao serves as the Media Coordinator for GHAI's Drowning Prevention and Data for Health programs in Uganda.
+Onyum Charles Okao serves as the Media Coordinator for the Global Health Advocacy Incubator's (GHAI) Drowning Prevention and Data for Health programs in Uganda.
 In this role, he partners with government agencies, civil society organizations, and media to design and execute strategic communications that drive health policy reforms.

 Charles has been instrumental in fostering multi-stakeholder dialogues, amplifying the use of health data in advocacy, and equipping partners with tools to tackle drowning prevention and CRVS challenges.
 His work emphasizes community-driven approaches to policy advocacy, ensuring lasting impact.